CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_demo_03.png" alt="API menu" width="600" />

 ### Requesting a file
-We have two types of encrypted files we could download: Patient and Explanation of Benefit (EoB).
-Let's choose EoB today.
+There are two types of encrypted files that can be downloaded: Patient and Explanation of Benefit (EoB).
+The example below id is for downloading the EoB.

 - Click the `/api/v1/ExplanationOfBenefit/$export` link